FEDIToolbox/FEDI/README.md

 ## Key Features
-- Outlier deteciton for dMRI
+- Outlier detection for dMRI
 - Motion Correction for dMRI
-- Complete pipeline for fetal dMRI
+- A complete pipeline for fetal dMRI
 - Many other features coming soon